I Always Get Stuffy … or … Why and How to Use a Neti Pot

 Invariably, I suggest using a neti pot every 1-3 weeks, depending on the severity of the congestion.

 Why, if it appears to be a temporary discomfort that only happens when lying face-down, do I suggest regular nasal irrigation?
 The answer is multi-layered.
 Even though the stuffiness is experienced for only a few moments – seemingly only when in a massage treatment – it is actually always present.
 How do I know this?
 Because I’ve had a long journey with my own sinuses and I’ve learned a lot about how they work.
-That’s another story, but suffice to say that I suffered more than a year of chronic sinusitis as a teenager and was prescribed every kind of medication.
-None of the medicines were effective and had nasty side-effects.
+That’s another story, but suffice to say that I suffered more than a year of chronic sinusitis as a teenager and was prescribed every kind of western medication.
+None of the medicines were effective and they had nasty side-effects.
 My doctor did also suggest nasal irrigation, but the suggestion did not include the neti pot, so my experience and assumption was that nasal irrigation just didn’t work.
 I tried to deliver the warm saline solution to my sinuses using many strange kitchen utensils, which was very messy and I don’t suggest trying.
 The neti pot is designed to work perfectly with gravity and simple principles of physics to easily and effectively flush the sinus cavities.

 In my experience as a massage therapist, yoga instructor and singer (all three professions involve close attention to the client or student’s quality of breath), I have noticed that most people are walking around with old mucus in their head.
 This old mucus lies unseen in the bottom of the maxillary sinus cavity, which is just below the eye cavity and spans about the length of nostril to jaw joint.
+This cavity is actually quite large and can hold a large volume of mucus before it is even overtly detected by the average person.

 The body uses mucus to lubricate mucus membranes and clean waste from the body, so there is always a little healthy mucus being produced by normal, functioning sinus cavity mucus membranes.
 However, if we don’t regularly flush the sinuses, the mucus becomes stagnant.
 With old, impacted mucus in the sinus cavities, we find ourselves fighting off colds, flus and other airborne viruses and bacterial infections more frequently because there is basically a nice cozy Petri Dish in our heads for those pathogens to settle in and multiply.
 We also find that we get stuffy when lying face down in a relaxing, rejuvenating massage treatment.
 Although the latter scenario doesn’t seem so bad, it means the former is likely happening a lot, too.

 Neti pots are a wonderful invention that probably originated in India.
 Neti practices have been an important aspect of Ayurvedic medicine and Yogic practices called Shat Karma for over 5,000 years.
 According to the Hatha Yoga Pradipika, a text that explains Hatha Yoga as a system of purifying the body and mind to awaken the kundalini energy and attain Samadhi, Neti is the first in a list of 6 practices to cleanse the physical body.
 In Ayurvedic medicine, Neti – or nasal cleansing – could be done with a string (sutra neti) or with various liquids such as water, milk, or ghee.
 These Ayurvedic methods should only be performed under the care of a studied and practiced doctor of Ayurvedic Medicine.
-Consistent Neti with sterile saline water is safe for almost everyone.
+However, consistent Neti with sterile saline water is safe for almost everyone.

 Here’s how to do it: